Valian/live_vue/README.md

 ## FAQ

-### Name sounds exaclty the same as LiveView
+### Name sounds exactly the same as LiveView

 Yes, I noticed it slightly too late to change.
 Some helpful reddit users pointed it out 😉

-I'd suggest refering to it as `LiveVuejs` in speech, to avoid confusion.
+I'd suggest referring to it as `LiveVuejs` in speech, to avoid confusion.

 ### Differences from LiveSvelte